 Here are the top five main differences between the orca and the dolphin:

 - Appearance: Orcas are black and white with a large dorsal fin, whilst dolphins are grey and sleek, with a longer beaked mouth.

-- Habitat: Orcas can be found nearly anywhere, but appear mostly around costal waters, just like dolphins.
+- Habitat: Orcas can be found nearly anywhere but appear mostly around coastal waters, just like dolphins.

 - Lifespan: Orcas can live up to 90-100 years old, whereas dolphins can reach 50-60 years old.

-We’ll explore these differences and interesting facts about the marine animal more below.
+We’ll explore these differences and interesting facts about marine animals below.

 What is an Orca?

 Orcas are black and white-toothed whales and part of the oceanic dolphin family.
 They are considered to be one of the most powerful predators in the world and have few natural enemies.